algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specifications/technical-specification.md

 ### Instructions

+#### Appearence

+The variables' names are in ```snake_case```.
+The functions' names are in ```camelCase```.
+The definitions' names are in ```COBOL_CASE```.

 The identation of 2 spaces is added after each carriage return in after a curly bracket.

 When a condition or a loop occurs, the curly brackets are opened at the end of the first line of the statement, and closed in a single-last line without the identation.

 However some simple statements can be written in one line, as long as it doesn't take more than 50 characters aproximately.

-The variables' names are in ```snake_case```.
-The functions' names are in ```camelCase```.
-The definitions' names are in ```COBOL_CASE```.

-Each constant value accross the code need to be defined with '#define' in the 'definitions.h' header file.
+#### Variables

-**No value can be hard-coded\* !**
+**No value can be hard-coded !**

-**if a number appears in your code, it have to be defined in the 'definitions.h' header and not directly inserted in the algorithm itself, even if "it shouldn't change" !, and even at the variables' assignement.
-(Cf. example below)*
+If a number or a constant is needed in the code, it have to be defined in the 'definitions.h' header and not directly inserted in the algorithm itself, even if "it shouldn't change".

-Each function has to be written in the suitable header.h
+In the same idea, variables' declaration and first assignement should be separated : the declaration in 'definition.h.
+An example of this appears in the example below.

+#### Comments

 Each function need a comment above explaining its behavior and how parameters are used.
-Any weird or touchy algorithm you made has to be commented.
+Any weird or tricky algorithm has to be commented.
-Any
+Any variable declaration need a comment on the same line to quickly explain what it is.
+If it is too obvious, just write ```// explicit```.

-### Example of a nice code*
+### Example of a good code*

 ```
 #define BUZZER D2